 If the other parent takes you to court for contempt, he is asking a judge to decide that you are not obeying the court's order.
-If the other parent files a Complaint for Contempt, a sheriff or constable will serve you with a copy of the complaint and a "Contempt Summons."
+If the other parent files a Complaint for Contempt for violating parenting time or visitation, a sheriff or constable will serve you with a copy of the complaint and a "Contempt Summons."
 A “Contempt Summons” is a paper that tells you to go to court on a certain day.

 Contempt hearings are very serious